JonBetts/CM0102-Starter-Kit/README.md

     * **LoadContinentalComps** - Loads all continental club competitions regardless as to what leagues you have selected.

+    * **LoadPresetTactics** - Gives you the choice to use any of the default AI tactics built in to the game.

     * **LoansBoost** - Increases the likelihood of more loan deals being made in the game.

     * **LoansUpdateIncreaseLoans** - Increases the number of loans that teams in England, Scotland, Ireland and France can make at any one time from 2 to 9.